-Vegan Gingerbread Cookies (Gluten Free)
+Vegan Gingerbread Cookies with Almond Flour

 Is there anything more Christmas-y than gingerbread cookies?
 The scent of these vegan gingerbread cookies baking in the oven will definitely put you in a holiday state of mind.
 Made with almond meal and arrowroot powder, they’re gluten free AND grain free and every bit as flavourful and fun as you remember.

 Holiday baking is a big part of the Christmas lead up for me…but I still like to keep it simple.
 If it’s baking – and it’s complicated – I’ll mess it up, guaranteed.
 This is especially true if I’m baking with my kids and therefore distracted by preventing burns and massive dust clouds of flour!

 Which is why I’m always on the look out for nostalgic plant-based recipes that are easy to make and aren’t too sweet.
 Like my 4 Ingredient Shortbread.
 Or my Fudgy Peppermint Brownies.
 Since I had yet to find a recipe for vegan gingerbread cookies that I love I thought it was high time I made my own.
 I’ll be making these in big batches this month and dropping them off on everyone’s door step for a little December pick me up.

 As a dietitian, almond flour is one of my favourite nutrient-dense ingredients because it helps you eat more protein and fibre-rich almonds!
 I started using it back when I was developing recipes for my first cookbook, Eat More Plants, and I’m hooked.
 It can be a bit pricey, so I highly recommend you grab it at Costco where it is literally a quarter of the price.